webplatform/docs/flush_left/index.md

 ---
-title: lush left
+title: flush left
+notes:
+  - 'Move under something like glossary/css/...
+Otherwise, deletion candidate, and move this definition in context of something else, such as a layout section under concepts or tuts.'
+readiness: 'Not Ready'
 tags:
   - Glossary
   - Items
-readiness: 'Not Ready'
-notes:
-  - 'Move under something like glossary/css/...
-Otherwise, deletion candidate, and move this definition in context of something else, such as a layout section under concepts or tuts.'
 uri: 'flush left'

 ---
-# flush left

-## flush left
+## <span>flush left</span>

 A form of typographical justification that positions an element horizontally at the left edge of its container element.
 As applied to text, also called ragged right.